marscanbueno/ableton-live-resources/midi-mapping-serum-patch-changes/README.md

 *Keep in mind that presets take a moment to load (about 1 second, or less, depending on amount of WT data) and Serum will not play during that loading period, so you should plan accordingly.*

+..which got me thinking, "there must be an easier way to do this!"

+**Luckily there is!
+Kind of..**

 ## License<a name="license"></a>

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details